 Over the last several years, making fermented foods has become a huge part of my routine.
 I like to have several choices of cultured foods in the fridge at all times.
+Spicy carrots and salsa are two of our other favorites.

 I’ve wanted to try making Kimchi for a long time, but was always intimidated for some reason.
 It turns out that there is absolutely no reason to be intimidated by making homemade kimchi – it’s incredibly easy!

 And oh my gosh – homemade kimchi is amazingly delicious.
 So much better than anything you can buy in a jar from the store.
+Since I started making it from scratch, there has been no need to buy it!

-If you've been worried that kimchi is too big of an endeavor, don't!
+If you’ve been worried that kimchi is too big of an endeavor, don’t!
 This homemade kimchi recipe is so easy to follow, even the kids can make it.
-When you give it a try, let us know what you think!
+When you give it a try, let me know what you think!

-Super Simple Homemade Kimchi Recipe
+Easy Homemade Kimchi

-- 1 large head of Napa cabbage
+- 1 large head Napa cabbage

 - 1/4 cup sea salt